► Jaguar XE SV Project 8 review

 For an in-depth look at the spec, check out our passenger ride story below, but to quickly re-cap….
 Only the front doors and roof are carried over from the production car, with much of the panels replaced by carbonfibre.
 The adjustable rear wing and splitter, plus a new diffuser, reduce lift by 205%, and contribute to 122kg of claimed downforce at 186mph.

 The chassis gets Jaguar’s familiar continuously variable dampers, less familiar is the adjustable ride height (by 15mm), new front uprights, adjustable upper control arms for customisable camber settings, and a rear subframe that’s solidly mounted to maximise chassis responsiveness.

 You also get 20-inch forged alloys, Michelin Cup 2 tyres and carbon-ceramic brakes.
 Oh, and the entire drivetrain from the F-type SVR.
 Fittingly if coincidentally for a car with an ‘8’ in its name, that means a 5.0-litre supercharged V8, all-wheel drive and an eight-speed auto.
 But here the ante is upped from the SVR’s 567bhp to 592bhp.

 It’s the most powerful Jaguar ever, though at 1742kg Project 8 is pretty porky, no lighter in fact than regular XE models – the V8 hardware is largely to blame for that.

-There’s also a choice of Track pack or regular models: Track pack variants get more aggressive, fixed-back manual bucket seats, no rear seats and a half roll-cage.
+There’s also a choice of Track pack or regular models: Track pack variants will see the rear seats removed and replaced with a half roll-cage, along with more aggressive, fixed-back manual bucket seats up front made of carbon fibre, saving 12.2kg.
+On the outside, you get a gloss black roof and decals on the side of the car.
 Don’t tick that box and you’ll get electrically adjustable sports seats that still hold you well and actual rear seats.

 How does it drive?